 This Programme is focused on providing demand driven information relevant to the needs and conditions of the local people.
-With the purpose of connecting communities in rural, remote and urban communities with affordable and accessible computer and Internet services, 197 communities were identified for the program.
-The communities are serviced under the fast tracked telecommunication project NTELETSA II .
-The aim of the project is to supply, install, commission, and carry out operation and maintenance of network infrastructure in rural areas of Botswana.
+With the purpose of connecting communities in rural, remote and urban communities with affordable and accessible computer and Internet services, 197 communities were identified for second phase of the program, where communities are serviced under the fast tracked telecommunication project NTELETSA II .
+The project aim is to supply, install, commission, and carry out operation and maintenance of network infrastructure in rural areas of Botswana.

 The communities are grouped using 'Logical Zones' as a telecommunication deployment network.
 Logical zones were developed by grouping communities together based on geography and population.
 The logical zones have further been divided into regional networks or "underserved areas" to provide an economy of scale; the larger the area the greater the business that will allow operators to prosper and grow.
 This consolidation of logical zones resulted in the creation of 4 underserved areas.
-To this end, three mobile telephone service providers; Mascom, Orange and Botswana Telecommunications Cooperation [beMobile] have been awarded tenders in the four underserved areas (regional networks).
+The three mobile telephone service providers; Mascom, Orange and Botswana Telecommunications Cooperation [beMobile] were awarded tenders in the four underserved areas (regional networks).

-While this may be ambitious, already several programs are 'hatching'.
-The Ministry of Communication, Science and Technology launched a project known as i-Partnership.
+To complement this, the Ministry of Communication, Science and Technology launched a project known as i-Partnership.
 This is a computer ownership project for government employees and unemployed youth to buy computers using government scheme.
 Employees are encouraged to buy computers at reduced cost to be able to take work home or 'work from home'.
 Several applications for the scheme have been processed.
-There is also a website which is operational for applicants to use to access the service.

 The Thuto Net program is an expansive project that incorporates the Schools Connectivity Initiative, to link all secondary schools to the Internet.
-At the moment 104 secondary schools through out the country have access to the Internet and the program is rolling out to other secondary schools.
+Currently 104 secondary schools across the country have Internet access and the program is being rolled out to other secondary schools.

 All secondary schools in Botswana have computer laboratories comprising about 15-20 computers.
 This initiative is aimed at reducing literacy gaps between students in urban schools and rural schools.
-To fast track the program, the Department responsible for laying out the infrastructure is working together with the Department of Education to train teachers on using ICT as a classroom tool.
+To fast track the program, the Department responsible for laying infrastructure is working closely with the Department of Education to train teachers on using ICT as a classroom tool.

 A similar initiative will be rolled out to primary schools through a program of refurbishing computers used in government departments with appropriate programs for primary schools.
 This initiative is believed to provide opportunities for private sector to ensure support and maintenance of the equipment.